hpc/Spindle/doc/spindle_launch_README.md

             bitfield specified by OPT.
    -    'OPT_SESSION' - Run in session mode, where spindle caches persist between runs.
+   -    'OPT_MSGBUNDLE' - Enable message bundling, which bundles spindle's
+        small network packets into larger packets.
+Can be useful for high-latency networks.
+   -    'OPT_BEEXIT' - Spindle will block its exit until each BE has had 'spindleExitBE()' called on it.

 - `typedef struct { ... } spindle_args_t`